 There is actually a bit of an art to getting a child's seat at the table right.
 These factors are SO important because if your child's seating isn't optimal, the odds of a successful meal are stacked against you from the moment they sit down.
-I have put together a free checklist for you, so you can assess whether your child's seating arrangements are facilitating eating or are perhaps making things more difficult.
+Especially if they are having to really use their core muscles in order to sit upright, due to a lack of stability.
+You need to make sure they have enough space but that they are supported, especially their feet and back.
 Sometimes, a small tweak can make a huge difference.

 To harness or not to harness?